When do primary teeth erupt (come in) and fall out?

 Shortly after age 4, the jaw and facial bones of the child begin to grow, creating spaces between the primary teeth.
 This is a perfectly natural growth process that provides the necessary space for the larger permanent teeth to emerge.
 Between the ages of 6 and 12, a mixture of both primary teeth and permanent teeth reside in the mouth.

-If baby teeth fall out after a couple of years, why is it important to care for them?
+If baby teeth fall out after a couple of years, why is caring for them important?

 While it’s true that primary teeth are only in the mouth a short period of time, they play a vital role in the following ways: